theevocater/coffee_recipes/v60/Reveal_Blonde.md

 Put the kettle on to boil and fold out fresh filter.
 A filter can be folded by folding down the cone along the ridge created by the seam.
 I tend to use water that is a bit off boil (around 200°F-205°F) depending on the age of the coffee.

-I then measure out roughly 36g of beans and make sure to set the grinder to around 17 clicks.
-Definitely never ever forget.
-Generally I measure out a gram or two extra because the grinder always eats a bit.
-The water should be done now so pour water into your filter to get it thoroughly wet.
-This also serves to warm up the cone and the mug/pot.
+Then measure out roughly 37g of beans.
+Generally I measure out a gram or two extra because the grinder eats a bit.
+Be sure to check that your grinder is set correctly; my grinder is usually good on 17 clicks but it varies significantly with model and specific instance.
+When the water is hot, pour water all around the filter to get it thoroughly wet.
+This also warms up the cone and mug/pot.
+Run your beans through the grinder and discard the water you used to clean the filter.
+If you are using a pot, pour the water in the cups you are going to pour into to heat them up.
 Prep is now done.

-I now poured 36.0g of beans into the wet filter.
-Shake the V60 a bit to settle the grounds and then add a little dimple with one of your knuckles.
-This helps create an even first pour.
-Then add 102.2g of water.
-The coffee didn't bloom much because we buy our coffee in bulk.
-After 40.76seconds, I poured to 266.3g of water.
-This roughly filled the 02 V60.
-I then took my spoon and stirred the coffee a tiny bit.
-I poured up to 399.3g of water and stirred again.
-Then I topped it off to 508.3g.
-After it finished draining, I dropped the filter into the trash and enjoyed!
+Now pour about 36g of grounds into the wet filter.
+Shake the V60 a bit to settle the grounds and then add a little dimple with a knuckle or the spoon.
+This helps create an even first pour; the cone is deep in the middle so adding a little dimple means the water can more evenly wet the grounds.
+Start by pouring 70-100g of water.
+The coffee will "bloom" if its fresh.
+The grounds should rise up and form a dome shape as they absorb water.
+After 30 seconds the water should have stopped dripping and you add about 150g of water.
+This roughly fills an 02 V60.
+I then took my spoon and stirred the coffee grounds a tiny bit.
+Pour around another 100-150g of water when the water level approaches the coffee level and stir the grounds a bit.
+Then I topped it off to 500g in total.
+After it finishes draining, drop the filter in the trash and enjoy!

-### Timeline ###
+### Rough Timeline ###

 0:00

+    Water should be 200-205°F
     Wet filter with 100-200g of water
-    Water should be 200-205°F
     Pour in 36g of beans
-    Add roughly 2x number of grams of beans in water (72g) Watch the grounds bloom
+    Add roughly 2x number of grams of beans in water (72g)

 0:30

-    Pour to roughly fill the V60.
+    Pour around 150g of water to roughly fill the V60.

-Total: 02:11.40
+    Stir grounds

+1:00

+   Pour another 100g water to roughly fill V60
+   Stir grounds

+1:30

+   Pour another 100g water to roughly fill V60
+   Stir grounds

+2:00

+    Top off
+    Stir grounds

+2:30

+  Finished dripping
+  Toss Filter

 ### Notes ###